Optimizing drive-cycle waste-heat recovery systems using the Functional Mock-up Interface

-In a recent collaboration, Ricardo Software worked alongside Volkswagen AG Research (VWAG) to develop new methods for design and optimization of waste-heat recovery systems in future vehicles.
+Ricardo Software worked in collaboration with Volkswagen AG Research (VWAG) to develop new methods for design and optimization of waste-heat recovery systems in future vehicles.

 In order to achieve the level of fidelity and sub-system dynamics required for accurate waste heat recovery system optimization, the functional mock-up interface was used to combine three domain-specific models in IGNITE resulting in a single integrated model.